ijaejun1025/Mood-lamp-using-Arduino/README.md

 # Mood-lamp-using-Arduino

-This is the project for making a mood lamp using an Arduino kit.
+This project aims to implement a mood lamp that we can see in everyday life using an Arduino kit.
+We will use RGB multicolor to show a diverse color set for the user.

+By implementing the basic lamp program, we can understand how Arduino works and how to code the Arduino programming for the stuff in real life.

 ## Project picture